RRShieldsCutler/biol358-DryLab/README.md

 ### If time remains:
 Now that you have the hang of these core analyses, you have the tools to test whether those changes we made in the quality filtering step above actually make a difference in the final biological interpretations.
 Go back through the NINJA and Qiime commands using one of the higher and one of the lower threshold SHI7 output results (for the higher threshold, make sure there are actually sequences -- if you set it too high, nothing will pass the filter cutoff...).
 Be careful to change your output names (so you don't overwrite previous data) and the input names (to make sure you are using the right data at each step).
 Compare the taxa summaries and beta diversity.
 What do you see?
 How much impact does the quality level have on the downstream results, as you have performed it?
-Take screen shots and add this analysis to your Word document summary.
-Upload this report to Moodle in the appropriate section.
+Take screen shots and add this analysis to your Word document report for an extra 3 points.

 ## Clean up